AlexBurnes/version-go/projectbrief.md

 - Comprehensive testing and documentation
 - Configuration file support (.project.yml) for project and module naming ✅ IMPLEMENTED
 - CLI options for testing and configuration control ✅ IMPLEMENTED
-- Version bumping system with intelligent increment rules
+- Version bumping system with intelligent increment rules ✅ IMPLEMENTED

 **Out of Scope:**
 - GUI interface or web-based version management